 TOF stands for tetralogy of Fallot and is a common form of congenital heart disease.
-Known in the lay press as “blue baby” or “blue baby syndrome,” patients with TOF are often recognized for their characteristic of developing a dusky (blue) appearance, particularly when upset or agitated.
+Known in the lay press as “blue baby” or “blue baby syndrome,” patients with this heart problem are often recognized for their characteristic of developing a dusky (blue) appearance, particularly when upset or agitated.

-There are many different sub-types of TOF, and it is very important for you or your child to be evaluated by experienced congenital heart professionals who are familiar with imaging and treating all of the different types of TOF.
-Our team has been evaluating and treating TOF for more than 30 years.
+There are many different sub-types of TOF, and it is very important for you or your child to be evaluated by experienced congenital heart professionals who are familiar with imaging and treating all of the different types of the congenital heart defects.
+Our team has been evaluating and providing Tetralogy of Fallot treatment for more than 30 years.

 For patch material, we prefer to use something called pericardium (the tough lining around the heart) or Gore-Tex (the same durable material that rain jackets are made from).
 Both are time-tested materials which produce no problems for the child as they grow, even years later.
 Surgery for TOF always requires an incision and cardiopulmonary bypass.